atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 * March 13th 2024: first draft
 * March 14th 2024: add data and code
-* March 21th 2024: update distribution to ensure that active voters (yes and no) don't have less than 2/3 of the supply.
-Reduce the final supply by a factor of 10.
+* March 21st 2024: update distribution to ensure non-voters do not exceed 1/3 of $ATONE supply
+* March 21st 2024: reduce the final supply by a factor of 10.

 ## Status